"Yoga is the science of right living"

 Is yoga associated with religion?

-No. Yoga is not a religion, it is a science.
-Yoga is not a belief system, it is really about your personal experience.
+No. Yoga is not a religion in itself, it is a science.
+Yoga, in a sense, is a belief system, a practice that is a way of living.

 Can I do yoga if I'm pregnant?